Who Manages a Trust and Who Are The Key Players?

 The beneficiary is the person benefiting from the trust.
 The beneficiary can be one or multiple parties.
 Multiple trust beneficiaries do not have to have the same interests in the trust property.
 An interesting thing about trust beneficiaries is that they do not have to exist at the time the trust is created.
 Typically, any person or entity can be named a beneficiary of a trust, will, or life insurance policy.
 The one distributing the funds, or the benefactor, can put various stipulations on the disbursement of funds, such as the beneficiary attaining a certain age or being married.
 There can also be tax consequences to the beneficiary.
 For example, while the principal of most life insurance policies is not taxed, the accrued interest might be taxed.

-Frame & Frame Can Help You Establish and Manage Your Trust
+Frame & Frame Can Help You Set Up and Manage Your Trust